Viewing SpaceX launches at Vandenberg SFB

-I have watched every launch out of VAFB for the last three years and worked at SpaceX setting up SLC-4-- here are my tips for watching a launch in person.
+I have been watching launches out of VSFB for the last twenty-five years and worked at SpaceX setting up SLC-4-- here are my tips for watching a launch in person.

 Get there early

 Get to your spot early.
 SpaceX launches have been getting very crowded an hour and a half before launch.
 Weekend launches especially.
 As a local, I always shoot for 30-60 minutes in advance to settle and listen to launch communications.
 After the launch it will take quite a while to exit the area-- up to 30-45 minutes to get past the first stop light into Lompoc.

 Update: As launches become more frequent, the crowds have been decreasing.
 Late night, mid-week launches have very few people.
 Return to base launches have a good amount of spectators.

 The best launch experience for the vast majority of people is going to be on W Ocean Ave, heading as far west as you can go until the road is blocked.
 On the map it is marked as 'Closest Possible Viewing'.
 You will see spectators parking on both sides of the road.
 Your view will be obstructed by hills so you won't see the first two seconds of flight-- but you will get the closest possible view of the rocket in flight once it gets to about 200 feet.
 You will also get the most intense, chest pumping sound experience as you are only 4 miles away and the weather will likely be cool resulting in dense air.

 Sometimes the Ocean Ave area will be closed.

 I spoke with the base and return to launch site missions will sometimes have W Ocean Ave be off limits.
 Crowds will be pushed back to Lompoc city limits.
 This is a range safety issue.
 You will have to watch from a park in Lompoc or one of the many roads surrounding Lompoc but not in the Lompoc valley on Ocean Ave.